UnbloktTechnology/nexeraid-examples/bank_example/README.md

 # Bank Example App

-This is an example bank app that does not require signer interaction with web3 modal
+This is an example bank app that does not require signer interaction with a Web3 modal.

 ## Requirements